University of Seville, Spain, July 12-14, 2022.

 - Invasion, contagion, and infection as encounters with the foreign

-All proposals engaging serious scholarship on Dickinson’s work will also be welcome.
-Please send abstracts of no more than 300 words, along with a brief biography of 100 words maximum, to Jefferey Simons (firstname.lastname@example.org) and to Cristanne Miller (email@example.com) before November 1, 2021.
-The conference Program Committee will respond to proposals by December 15, 2021.
+Finally, regardless of theme, all proposals engaging serious scholarship on Dickinson’s work are welcome.
+Please send abstracts of no more than 300 words, along with a brief biography of 100 words maximum, to Jefferey Simons (email@example.com) and to Cristanne Miller (firstname.lastname@example.org) before November 20.
+Please specify if you plan to present virtually rather than in person.
+The conference Program Committee will respond by December 15.

-For further information, please see the Web sites of the conference itself (https://edisforeignhoodconference.org/) and of The Emily Dickinson International Society (http://www.emilydickinsoninternationalsociety.org/).
+For further information, please see the websites of the conference (https://edisforeignhoodconference.org/) and of The Emily Dickinson International Society (http://www.emilydickinsoninternationalsociety.org/).